 If your child suffers from a developmental delay, eating disorder, allergies or a chronic disease, or has a restricted diet (e.g. strict vegetarianism), a multivitamin may be advisable.
-Discuss the matter with your doctor or pharmacist.
+Discuss the matter with a health professionnal (doctor, nutritionist or pharmacist).
 In the case of healthy children, multivitamins are rarely necessary, even when dealing with picky eaters.
 If you wish, consulting a nutritionist could help you determine exactly what your children are eating and how to improve their diet.

 Also bear in mind that it’s possible to take too many multivitamins!
 In order to avoid problems, apply these precautions: